 In manufacturing processes, agar is used as an ingredient in emulsions, suspensions, gels, and certain suppositories.

 Insufficient Evidence for

 - Diabetes.
-Taking a product containing agar gel (Slim Kanten) by mouth daily while following a traditional Japanese diet for 12 weeks does not improve pre-meal blood sugar levels or insulin resistance in obese people with type 2 diabetes and impaired glucose tolerance more effectively than following a traditional Japanese diet alone.
-However, agar seems to help lower body weight and body mass index in these individuals.
+Early research shows that taking agar gel by mouth daily while following a traditional Japanese diet for 12 weeks doesn't improve pre-meal blood sugar levels or insulin resistance in obese people with type 2 diabetes and impaired glucose tolerance.

-- High levels of a chemical called bilirubin in the blood of newborns (infantjaundice).
-Most early research suggests that giving agar by mouth for 5 days does not reduce bilirubin levels in infants with newborn jaundice.
-However, when given by mouth along with light therapy, agar seems to increase the bilirubin-lowering effects of light therapy and reduce the length of time that light therapy is needed.
+- Yellowing of the skin in infants (neonatal jaundice).
+While research is mixed, most early research shows that giving agar by mouth for 5 days doesn't reduce bilirubin levels in infants with newborn jaundice.
+But when given by mouth along with light therapy, agar might increase the bilirubin-lowering effects of light therapy.
+It might also reduce the length of time that light therapy is needed.

 - Other conditions.

-Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking agar if you are pregnant or breast-feeding.
+Pregnancy and breast-feeding: There isn't enough reliable information to know if agar is safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.